Unemployment insurance in the United States: Reemployment Services and Eligibility Assessment (RESEA)

+Self-Employment Assistance

+Five states (Delaware, Mississippi, New Hampshire, New York, and Oregon) have Self-Employment Assistance (SEA) programs, which allow claimants to work full-time on starting a new business while continuing to claim unemployment benefits.
+In order to be eligible, claimants must already be eligible for UI under their state's laws.
+If a claimant is not in a SEA program, starting or operating a business may be considered employment and thereby render that person ineligible for unemployment benefits, either on a continuous basis or for the duration of time (i.e. the number of hours or days) that they worked on the business.

 Temporary benefit extensions

 Extended Benefits program

 In 1970, the unemployment insurance program was amended by Congress to allow for automatic temporary extensions of benefit durations during high levels of state-level unemployment.

 Temporary federal extensions

 During national recessions, the federal government often extends unemployment insurance benefits temporarily as part of a broader countercyclical economic policy.
 This has occurred in 1958, 1961, 1971, 1974, 1982, 1991, 2002, 2008, and 2020.

 The below table, based on research by the Congressional Research Service, summarizes the temporary extensions until 2008:

 Great Recession (2008-2013)

 During the Great Recession, the federal government passed the Supplemental Appropriations Act of 2008, the American Recovery and Reinvestment Act of 2009, and several amendments, which together created a major temporary expansion of unemployment insurance benefits called the Emergency Unemployment Compensation of 2008.
 The program initially extended benefits by 13 weeks.
 Unlike in previous recessions, the federal government also covered 100% of the cost of the automatic Extended Benefits program.
 Later amendments extended benefits further, using a tiered system, with state programs being eligible for a maximum of 53 additional weeks of benefit extensions based on state unemployment levels.